 The City utilises a range of treatment methods as part of a holistic and integrated approach to weed management.
 The selection of treatment method is based on specific objectives and site requirements.
-Specific applications where glyphosate use is required which include:
+Wherever possible the City's Parks Team use alternatives to glyphosate however there are some specific applications where its use is required which include: